Aumühle: History

 In 1871 Kaiser Wilhelm I of Germany gifted the Sachsenwald forest, adjacent to the Au, to Otto von Bismarck in recognition of his services to the newly unified German nation.
 Bismarck had a manor house built there, opting to retain the historic name of Friedrichsruh.
 Bismarck now lies buried in the Bismarck Mausoleum situated there.

 Karl Dönitz, the last head of state of Nazi Germany, moved to Aumühle after his release from Spandau Prison in 1956.
 He lived there until his death in 1980, and was buried in its Waldfriedhof cemetery.
-In Aumühle lived German journalist and politician Olaf von Wrangel.
+The German journalist and politician Olaf von Wrangel also lived in Aumühle.

 Transport

 Aumühle is the eastern terminus of Hamburg S-Bahn line S2.